What are Intergenerational projects?

 The official BYT website can be found at www.bordersyouththeatre.co.uk

-The latest Intergenerational Project will involve the Primary 5 pupils at the school and members of the local and surrpunding communities in the Coldingham area.
+Our latest Intergenerational Project will involve the Primary 5 pupils at Duns school and members of the local and surrounding communities in the Duns area.

 Two drama workers from Borders Youth Theatre (BYT) will work with the pupils at the primary school and older residents from the community.

-It will end with a great presentation at Coldingham Village Hall
+It will end with a grand presentation in Duns

-The pupils in Primary 5 at Coldingham Primary School will be taking part in the project.
+The pupils in Primary 5 at Duns Primary School will be taking part in the project.
 They will have lots to do.

-We also need older residents from the surrounding community.
+We need older residents from the surrounding community.
 If you were at school in the 1950s or 1960s, we would love to hear your experiences and stories.
-We will be meeting in Coldingham Village Hall on Thursday mornings, between 10 and 11 ish, starting 18th January.
+We will be meeting in Duns Primary School on Tuesday mornings, between 10 and 11 ish, starting 18th September.
 Please come and join us.
 There will even be tea and biscuits!

 Who else can take part?